arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-gs/content.md

   Power.enable5V();
 ```

-The edge control board uses Expander !--- (what are they ?
-Short sentence here) ---! .
-Communication to the Expander happens through the I2C port for which we will use the `Wire.begin() The onboard LED can e
+Communication to the I/O Expander happens through the I2C port for which we will use the `Wire.begin().
+We would also need to initialize the expander and configure the LED pin as OUTPUT.

 ```cpp
 // Start the I2C connection